About Us

 We are #MANA

-MANA is founded by Avneet and Sunny, following in their family’s footsteps.
-Some of their earliest memories involve watching their grandmother and aunts sew clothing for major factories in London.
-This influenced them to both become interested in fashion from a young age.
-Raised with the Sikh philosophy to respect and live in harmony with the environment, they set out to make a positive impact on the fashion industry through creating sustainable, stylish pieces.
+Founded by Avneet and Sunny, MANA is rooted in family heritage and culture.
+Some of their earliest memories are of watching their grandmother and aunts sew clothing for factories in London — sparking a lifelong connection to fashion.
+Guided by the Sikh philosophy of living in harmony with the environment, they set out to reimagine fashion with a focus on sustainability, elevated design, and respect for the planet.

 OUR MATERIALS